woman using chatbot on smartphone

 59% of customers feel that chatbots often misunderstand the nuances of human communication

-60% of consumers believe that humans understand their needs better than a chatbot.
+60% of consumers believe humans simply understand their needs better than any bot ever could.

 Technical Glitches

-According to a survey conducted by Userlike, 43% of customers reported experiencing technical issues when interacting with chatbots.
+According to a survey by Userlike, 43% of customers reported experiencing technical problems when interacting with bots.

-Despite advancements in natural language processing, chatbots may still face challenges in understanding different languages or cultural nuances.
+Even with today’s advances in natural language processing, chatbots still sometimes struggle across languages and cultural nuances.

 Only 29% of companies have successfully deployed multilingual chatbots